 A+ Scholarship.
 Qualifying MizzouMACC students may use A+ funds toward MACC’s tuition and fees if enrolled in 12 or more credit hours between MACC and Mizzou.

-2. Apply through standard procedures as a degree-seeking associate of arts student at MACC if not already attending MACC.
+2. Apply through standard procedures as a degree-seeking associate of arts student at MACC.
 Enrollment in this program is open to students attending any MACC campus.

-Admitted MizzouMACC students will contact the Mizzou New Student Programs office to sign up for orientation sessions.
+Admitted MizzouMACC students will receive communication from Mizzou’s Office of New Student Programs to sign up for orientation sessions.
 Several session dates will be available.

 Billing and Costs